top of page

 Seagulls

-Progreso is a beautiful place to enjoy the sea, attracting both locals and tourists to its inviting beaches.
+Progreso is a beautiful place to enjoy the sea, attracting both locals and tourists.
 The coastline offers a mix of lively and peaceful spots, with soft sand, gentle waves, and warm water all year round, making it perfect for swimming and relaxation.

 Progreso beach dog

-Progreso is a major arrival point for tourist cruises from around the world.
-The Progreso Pier - the longest in the world - stretches approximately 6.5 kilometers (4 miles) into the Gulf of Mexico (or Gulf of America?).
+Progreso is a major arrival point in Mexico for tourist cruises from around the world.
+Something I only found out once I was there – the Progreso Pier is actually the longest pier in the world.
+It stretches about 6.5 kilometers (4 miles) out into the Gulf of Mexico.

 Progreso Pier